 In the last few decades, many studies have been made about the effects of nature on the human psyche.
 Most of these studies found that even just a short glimpse of a nature scene significantly improves the human state of mind.
 For this reason, mental or psychiatric hospital gardens are now popping up in thousands of medical care facilities.

-Recent studies have shown that just 3-5 minutes in a lush green garden can reduce stress, anxiety, anger and pain.
+Recent studies have shown that just three to five minutes in a lush green garden can reduce stress, anxiety, anger, and pain.
 It can also induce relaxation and dispel mental and emotional fatigue.
 Patients who are allowed to spend time in hospital healing gardens have a better attitude about their hospital stay and some even recover more quickly.

 While this type of mental health garden won’t cue whatever ails you, it CAN provide both patients and staff with an adequate mental lift.

 Designing Gardens for Mental Health Patients

 Creating a mental health garden isn’t rocket science, nor should it be.
 This is a place where patients want to be, a sanctuary where they can seek out “relaxation and restoration from mental and emotional fatigue.”
 One of the greatest ways to accomplish this is through the addition of lush, layered greenery, especially shade trees.
 Include various levels of native shrubbery and flora to create a natural area fit for birds and other small wildlife.

 Using trees and shrubs to create a sense of enclosure can provide a level of added security while allowing patients to feel like they’ve stepped into a comforting oasis.
 Be sure to provide many seating options, both movable and permanent so everyone has a chance to take in the scenery from different viewpoints.